 In 2016, a record number of paid sick days laws were approved.
 Voters approved ballot measures in Arizona and Washington, and paid sick days laws were adopted in Spokane, Wash.; Vermont; Plainfield and Morristown, N.J.; Minneapolis and St. Paul, Minn.; Chicago and Cook County, Ill.; and the California cities of Santa Monica, Los Angeles and Berkeley.

 In 2017, Rhode Island became the eighth state to pass a paid sick days law.
 In 2018, Maryland and New Jersey became the ninth and 10th states respectively to guarantee access to paid sick days for its workers, and Duluth, Minn. passed its paid sick days ordinance.
 When the New Jersey law takes effect in October 2018 it will improve upon the 13 local laws in the state and those laws will no longer be in effect.
 An up-to-date list of existing paid sick days laws can always be found here.

-Legislators and advocates are currently advancing paid sick days proposals in Congress and through active campaigns, bills or both in 20 states and cities.
+Legislators and advocates are currently advancing paid sick days proposals in Congress and through active campaigns in states and cities across the country.